Ronald Reagan Washington National Airport: Expansion and restrictions

 Despite the expansions, efforts have been made to restrict the growth of the airport.
 The advent of jets and traffic growth led Congress to pass the Washington Airport Act of 1950, which led to the opening of Dulles International Airport in 1962.
-To reduce congestion and drive traffic to alternative airports, the FAA imposed perimeter restrictions on National when jets arrived in 1966, and landing slot at DCA and four other high-density airports in 1969.
+To reduce congestion and drive traffic to alternative airports, the FAA imposed perimeter restrictions on National when jets arrived in 1966, and landing slots at DCA and four other high-density airports in 1969.

 The airport originally had no perimeter rule; from 1954 to 1960, piston-engine airliners flew nonstop to California.
 Scheduled jet airliners were not allowed until April 1966, and concerns about aviation noise led to noise restrictions even before jet service began in 1966.

 The perimeter rule was implemented in January 1966 as a voluntary agreement by airlines, to get permission to use short-haul jets at National.
 Dulles was to continue to serve the long haul markets, limiting traffic and noise at National; the FAA assumed that ground level noise would be reduced because planes would take off light on fuel and be up and away quickly.
 The agreement limited jet flights to 650 smi, with 7 grandfathered exceptions under 1000 smi.
 The spirit of the agreement was regularly violated as flights left National to an airport within the perimeter and then immediately took off for a destination beyond it.
 Within a year there was a proposal to reduce the perimeter to 500 smi, but it was widely opposed and never implemented.
 Overcrowding at National was later managed by the 1969 High Density Rule, thereby removing one of the justifications for the perimeter agreement.